2024 California Election Results For Cannabis Candidates & Measures

 U.S. House District 45 (Orange Co – Brea – Garden Grove)

 Incumbent Michelle Steel (R) has posted a terrible voting record in Congress.
 The position of Democratic challenger Derek Tran (D) is unknown.
-TOO CLOSE TO CALL.
+TRAN WINS.

 U.S. House District 47 (Orange Co – Irvine) – ENDORSE MIN